-Suspension of the member of staff/adult in school will be considered:
+Suspension of the member of staff / adult in school will be considered:

-- a) if there are any grounds for doubt as to the suitability of the employee to continue to work - b) where suspension may assist in the completion of an investigation.
+- (a) if there are any grounds for doubt as to the suitability of the employee to continue to work - (b) where suspension may assist in the completion of an investigation.

-Suspension will be carried out in line with LA/Trust guidelines.
+Suspension will be carried out in line with LA / Trust guidelines.
 Head Teachers should contact Human Resources for guidance.
+(HRSchools@durham.gov.uk)

 Suspension should not be an automatic response.
 Wherever possible, redeployment should be considered as an alternative considering the seriousness of the allegation made.
-See KCSIE Part 4 para 361-367.
+See KCSIE 2022, Part Four, paras 379-386.

-During the investigation, support will be offered to both the pupil making the allegation and the adult/peer concerned.
+During the investigation, support will be offered to both the pupil making the allegation and the adult / peer concerned.
 A disciplinary investigation will be carried out only after Police and Intervention and Assessment Teams propose to take no further action.
 Detailed records will be kept by all parties involved.